Ching-Hsiang-18/WSymb/README.md

 ## Introduction

-CFTreeExtractor is an OTAWA v2 plugin that produces a Control Flow Tree (CFTree) representation from a program.
+CFTreeExtractor is an OTAWA v2 plugin that produces a Control Flow Tree (CFTree) representation from binary a program.

-The CFTree is a a tree-representation that looks like the Abstract Syntax Tree (AST), but it is extracted from the binary, and does not needs source code.
+The CFTree is a tree-representation of the binary, it can be considered as a (enriched) binary code Abstract Syntax Tree.

-With this plugin, some static analyses that usually require the actual AST from the source code, can be adapted to work on the CFTree instead.

 The algorithm to compute the CFTree is presented in [1,2].

 ----
 ## Installation

-To use this plugin, you need to have installed OTAWA v2, and the command `otawa-config` must be in your `$PATH`.
+This plugin requires [OTAWA v2](http://www.otawa.fr/).
+Also, the directory `<otawa dir>/bin` (where `otawa dir` is the directory where otawa is installed) must be in your `$PATH`.

-To compile and install the plugin, type:
+To compile and install the plugin:

 ```
 $ make
 $ make install
 ```
+JF: after just make, when typing make install I got `nothing to do for "install"`

 ----
 ## Usage

+JF: not sure the parts up to dumpcft should be documented here.

 Once the plugin is installed, the following command will give the required LDLIBS to use it: